 To be a part of that victory, for me, was as big as winning the World Series, as big as leading the final touchdown drive to win the Super Bowl, or leading my team to victory in the NBA finals.
 It doesn’t matter that it was just the Kentucky State Cross Country Championship.
 To us it was as big as the Miracle on Ice and winning gold!

-And I wish everyone had that chance to feel the same sense of victory.
+I wish everyone could have a similar experience of victory.
 And you can!
-It doesn’t have to be in sports, however, or even in what we normally think of as a competition.
+It doesn’t have to be in sports though, or even in what we normally think of as a competition.

 We can all do it.
 We just have to decide to do it!
 Decide what, in life, we want to champion.
 And then do the work and maintain the determination to do it.